HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: Experimental Analysis

 \subsection{Competing Approaches}

 We compare our method against seven other methods from the literature, which are E2VID~\cite{rebecq2019high}, FireNet~\cite{Scheerlinck20wacv}, FireNet+ and E2VID+~\cite{stoffregen2020reducing}, SPADE-E2VID~\cite{cadena2021spade}, SSL-E2VID~\cite{paredes2021back}, and ET-Net~\cite{weng2021event}.
 E2VID+ and SSL-E2VID use the same network architecture as E2VID, but their training details are different.
 Similarly, FireNet+ uses the same network architecture as FireNet.
 We use the pre-trained models that the respective authors publicly share for each of these methods, and evaluate them using the same datasets and under the same settings.
-All of these methods use the same voxel-grid event representation as ours (Section~\ref{sec:approach_event_repr}).
+All of these methods use the same voxel grid event representation as ours (Section~\ref{sec:approach_event_repr}).
 We group events that have timestamps between every two consecutive ground truth frames and form the voxel grids using these.
 We also apply any pre-processing and post-processing steps when required by the method, such as the event tensor normalization and robust min/max normalization of E2VID.
 After generating reconstructions for each method, we perform quantitative analysis using the full-reference metrics, MSE, SSIM, and LPIPS, or the no-reference metric BRISQUE, depending on whether high-quality ground truth frames are available or not.
 We do not perform histogram equalization to reconstructions or ground truth images before calculating evaluation metrics.
-The quantitative results as well as the qualitative analysis are given in Section~\ref{sec:experiments_results}.
+The quantitative results and the qualitative analysis are given in Section~\ref{sec:experiments_results}, as well as color reconstruction results for sample scenes from the CED dataset.
 We also compare the computational complexity of each network architecture in Section~\ref{sec:experiments_comp2}.